cgloeckner/amid-infinity/05_basic_loot.md

 | 7. | STURDY CLOTHES |     Jacket, overall, fedora or the like that grants some DEFENSE      |
 | 8. | SURVIVAL TOOL  | Utility knife, whistle, rope, cord, fishing rod, signal flare or such |

-## Backpack

-You carry quite a lot more than you have written in your inventory.

-Use your TURN to invent an ITEM.
+> BACKPACK: Use your TURN to invent an ITEM for future use

-Write it down as a piece of LOOT for future use.